Skip to main content

 • For Marketplace mode: have access to the Marketplace catalog

-Access to creation
+Access to Creation

-Method 1: Deployment from a Template
+Method 1: Deployment from a Model

-Step 1: Pool and Template Selection
+Step 1: Pool and Model Selection

 Step 2: General Information